February 6, 2019

 If you’re getting set to hit uni for the first time, read on for some tips on surviving O-Week.
-While this time of year signals a new start, many social events during the week also encourage binge drinking.
-The good news is that you can balance socialising with setting good personal limits so that your start to uni is fun and memorable instead of dangerous.
+While this time of year signals a new start, many social events during the week also encourage ‘binge drinking’*.
+The good news is that you can balance socialising with setting good personal limits so that your start to uni is fun, memorable and safe.

 Overall, young people are drinking less than previous generations.
-However, they’re still more likely to drink at levels that place them at risk of harm,1 and research indicates drinking among university students remains higher compared to young people who are not completing tertiary education.2 At some universities, a risky drinking culture appears to be a dominant part of the student experience.3
+However, they’re still more likely to drink at levels that place them at risk of harm,3 and research indicates drinking among university students remains higher compared to young people who are not completing tertiary education.4 At some universities, a ‘binge drinking’ culture appears to be a dominant part of the student experience.5

-Most uni students are 18, or over, and can buy alcohol.
-Universities are often close to pubs and bars, and many have on-campus licensed venues.4 This easy access to alcohol and the uni drinking culture has been linked to attitudes that ‘normalise excessive consumption'.5
+Universities are often close to pubs and bars, and many have on-campus licensed venues.5 This easy access to alcohol and the uni drinking culture has been linked to attitudes that ‘normalise excessive consumption'.5

 Yet many students celebrating O-Week still moderate their drinking or choose to not drink at all.

-Resilience is a person’s ability to navigate and positively adapt to adversity by having effective coping skills, social support, and a belief in oneself.8 Practising personal resilience in a university culture of risky drinking could mean avoiding binge drinking, or not drinking at all.9
+Resilience is a person’s ability to navigate and positively adapt to adversity by having effective coping skills, social support and a belief in oneself.1 Practising personal resilience in a university ‘binge drinking’ culture could mean you avoid ‘binge drinking’, or choose to not drink at all.1

-While the healthiest option is to not drink at all, reducing excessive drinking may be a positive and realistic option.12 Making positive choices, developing your strengths as well as your social skills and practising responsible drinking behaviour in the context of a risky drinking culture are valuable ways to develop your resilience – a skill that will benefit you well beyond O-Week.1
+While the healthiest option is to not drink at all, engaging in low-risk drinking practices may be a positive and realistic option.1 Making positive choices, developing your strengths as well as your social skills and practising low-risk drinking behaviour in the context of a ‘binge drinking’ culture are valuable ways to develop your resilience – a skill that will benefit you well beyond O-Week.1